 Integration with Other HR Tech Systems

 We touched on this previously, but it’s worth mentioning again.
 Your HR software does not exist in a vacuum, so there is no need to enter the same information at multiple touchpoints.
-Integration via APIs and standard plug-and-play features allows the HR software to work with other systems your company uses, such as your accounting system, time and attendance tracker, and benefits systems.
+Integration via APIs and standard plug-and-play features allows the HR software to work with features of other systems your company uses, such as your accounting, benefits, and time and attendance system features.

 The specific features that are most important to you will depend on the needs of your business.
 Evaluate the features and capabilities of different HR software solutions before making a decision.